 Pembina employs SCADA technology on all of its pipeline systems.
-The SCADA systems allow for continuous electronic monitoring and control of the pipeline systems from dedicated computer consoles located in Pembina's

-Edmonton control centre.
+The SCADA systems allow for continuous electronic monitoring and control of the pipeline systems from dedicated computer consoles located in Pembina's Edmonton control centre.
 Operators monitor the computer consoles 24 hours per day, 365 days per year.
 The SCADA systems and associated leak detection software continually monitor pipeline flow and operating conditions.
 Line balance calculations are performed automatically by the system and alarms are triggered when imbalances are detected or measured pressures do not match those projected by software models.

-In 2013, Pembina made substantial progress on its long-term initiative to upgrade and standardize the SCADA system and leak detection platforms used to remotely monitor and control its pipeline systems.
-This effort will continue through 2014.
-In 2013, Pembina successfully migrated the control of the Liquid Gathering System pipeline (an asset acquired in the 2012 Provident Acquisition) from the Redwater Plant to its Edmonton control centre.
+In 2014, Pembina made progress on its long-term initiative to upgrade and standardize the SCADA system and leak detection platforms used to remotely monitor and control Pembina's pipeline systems.
+Pembina successfully migrated the control of three pipeline systems to its new environment.
+In the last quarter of 2015, Pembina expects to decommission its oldest SCADA system.